ocaml/ocaml.org/data/is_ocaml_yet/web.md

   - name: WebAssembly
     status: 🔴
     description: |
-      n/a
+      Packages and tools for compiling OCaml code to WebAssembly.
     packages:
     - wasm
     - owi
 ---

 OCaml, traditionally known for its strength in systems programming, formal verification, and as the language of choice for numerous academic endeavors, is steadily maturing in the web development landscape.
-It might not be the most popular choice for web development yet, but with its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream web development languages.
+With its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream web development languages.

 As a matter of fact, OCaml is used to power production web systems, like [Ahrefs](/success-stories/peta-byte-scale-web-crawler) and [OCaml.org](https://github.com/ocaml/ocaml.org).

-If you're considering using OCaml for your next web application, you should be aware that you'll likely have to write a lot of things yourself and won't get an equivalent of some frameworks you may be used to coming from other languages.
-In particular, OCaml doesn't have good solutions for authentication or a production-ready query-builder.
+If you're considering using OCaml for your next web application, you should be aware that you'll likely have to write a noticeable amount of things yourself and won't yet get an equivalent of some frameworks you may be used to coming from other languages.
+In particular, OCaml doesn't have out-of-the-box solutions for authentication or a fully production-ready query-builder.
 You'll also probably have some challenges if you need to interact with external services or external APIs.

 ## Want to Help?